 So as Christmas approaches at the rate of knots what options are there for selecting our much loved Christmas Tree and how environmentally friendly are they?

 The first decision is whether to opt for a real or artificial tree.

 A fake tree may keep its needles intact, but will probably be made from a petroleum-based product and may well have been flown in from China.
 Among the materials commonly used in the manufacture of artificial trees are PVC, polyurethane foam and steel.
-Although you may reuse it for several years, if your tree is not recyclable the chances are it will eventually linger for centuries in a land-fill site.
+Although you may reuse it for several years, if your tree is not recyclable the chances are it will eventually end up in an Energy from Waste plant.

 The Carbon Trust state that Buying a 6 foot fake tree, made from plastic, is as damaging to the environment as toasting 5,222 slices of bread or driving 120 miles in an average-sized car.
 A real tree of the same size creates carbon emissions the equivalent of toasting 418 pieces of bread and driving less than 10 miles.

 Keeping it real